Combining Physics-based and Data-driven Modeling for Building Energy Systems: Discussion

 \section{Discussion}

 Our results indicate that more detailed documentation for the physics-based model and increased sensor availability significantly improve prediction accuracy.
 In scenarios with limited documentation and sensor data, hybrid approaches do not show substantial improvements over purely data-driven models.
 However, in scenarios with comprehensive documentation and abundant sensor data, hybrid methods demonstrate considerable performance enhancements.
-This suggests that hybrid approaches reach their full potential only when sufficient sensor measurements related to temperature dynamics are available.
+This suggests that hybrid approaches reach their full potential only when sufficient sensor measurements related to thermodynamics are available.
 Additionally, we observe that the most influential inputs vary depending on the hybrid approach used.
-For hybrid methods incorporating physics-based simulations as additional inputs (assistant and residual approaches), the feature group containing simulation data exhibits the highest relevance, indicating that the physics-based simulations provide the majority of information about temperature dynamics.
+For hybrid methods incorporating physics-based simulations as additional inputs (assistant and residual approaches), the feature group containing simulation data exhibits the highest relevance, indicating that the physics-based simulations provide the majority of information about thermodynamics.
 In contrast, for hybrid approaches like augmentation and surrogate, the importance is more evenly distributed across feature groups, indicating that these methods learn the dynamics directly from sensor data. \\ In scenarios with the highest documentation and sensor availability, different hybrid models perform best for different room types.
 However, the Residual-FFNN consistently achieves the best average performance across all rooms compared to the other hybrid models.
 We also find that the residual approach is most effective at capturing out of distribution behaviour, such as extended periods of window openings.
 Even in scenarios with limited data, the residual approach successfully captures temperature variations, whereas purely data-driven model and other hybrid approaches struggle.
 We attribute these advantages to the robust foundation provided by the physics-based model, combined with data-driven corrections.
-In stark contrast, the surrogate approach consistently performs the worst across all experiments, likely due to the physics-based model's performance setting an upper bound.\\ When applying the hierarchical Shapley value with the Residual-FFNN, we showcase the potential to detect biases in the physics-based component and identify areas for correction.
-Specifically, the feature importances in the residual approach show increased contributions to residual corrections at high outside temperatures, indicating that the physics-based model exhibits significant bias under these conditions.\\
+In stark contrast, the surrogate approach consistently performs the worst across all experiments, likely due to the physics-based model's performance setting an upper bound. \\ A limiting factor in the analysis of the limitations of training data is the assumption of ideal calibration of the physics-based model.
+With limited data available for calibration, the process may be suboptimal, leading to degraded performance of the physics-based model.
+We hypothesize that a residual-based approach could compensate for such systematic errors, whereas other hybrid approaches, such as surrogate models, may experience more significant performance limitations.
+Further studies are required to investigate the effects of calibration under these constrained conditions.\\ When applying the hierarchical Shapley value with the Residual-FFNN, we showcase the potential to detect biases in the physics-based component and identify areas for correction.
+Specifically, the feature importances in the residual approach show increased contributions to residual corrections at high outside temperatures, indicating that the physics-based model exhibits significant bias under these conditions.\\ For real-world deployment in control applications, the primary challenges are expected to include handling sensor faults, managing missing data, and adapting to usage behaviour changes due to shifting occupancy patterns.
+Compared to a purely physics-based model, the hybrid model is anticipated to have a minimal computational burden at inference.
+In selecting a suitable hybrid model, various criteria must be considered.
+The residual approach is best suited for compensating systematic biases in the physics-based model, such as deviations resulting from calibration errors or weather variability.
+The assisted approach similarly incorporates the physics-based simulation as feature, but its reliance on data-driven training means that the contribution of the physics-based simulation is determined by the model itself, offering practitioners less control.
+The surrogate model, in contrast, is primarily constrained by the performance of the underlying physics-based model making it less suitable for similar operation settings.
+The augmentation approach refines the surrogate model through fine-tuning on real data, potentially improving accuracy.
+However, finding an optimal tuning strategy can be complex and resource-intensive.